DevNullInc/swtfe/.github/instructions/instructions.instructions.md

 - **All 32-bit shenanigans must die:** Update integer types (`size_t`, `uint64_t`, etc.), audit pointer arithmetic, and make every critical path x64-native.
 - **Any function using void* gets refactored for type safety**—ditch generic casting for template magic or base class pointers.
 - **All builds target x64.
 No weird legacy flags.
 No 32-bit assumptions allowed.
 Warnings for anything must be crushed**
+- **ALWAYS DO A CLEAN MAKE AFTER ANY MAJOR EDITS** CHECK THE INTELLISENSE PROBLEMS WINDOW FOR ISSUES WITHIN THE FILE.
+DON'T PURELY RELY ON THE MAKE OUTPUT!

 ---